Nanda Nanditha (2012 film)

 Nanda Nandhita is a 2012 Indian romantic drama film directed by Ramshiva.
 The film was made simultaneously in Tamil and Telugu with Hemachandran, Surya Pratap, and Meghana Raj.
-The film is a remake of the 2008 Kannada film Nanda Loves Nanditha.
-In the Tamil version, Hemachandran portrays the protagonist and Surya Pratap portrays the antagonist.
+The film is a remake of the 2008 Kannada film of the same name.
+In the Tamil version, Hemachandran portrays the protagonist and Surya Pratap portrays a supporting role.
 In the Telugu version, the roles are reversed.